kleofas97/MasterThesis/README.md

 In the paper the final outcome consist of a pipeline with Scale-Space segmentation module and Handwritten text recognition module connected together.
 The connection is made with **main.py** file in the main directory.
 To run this there needs to be a model prepared for CNN_RNN_CTC architecture.

-The Scale-Space program has 100% accuracy in segmenetation of IAM Database images.
-It was also used for historical documents from XIX and XVIII century, where it's results were pooper, respecivelty around 60 and 30 %.
+The Scale-Space program has 100% accuracy in segmentation of IAM Database images.
+It was also used for historical documents from XIX and XVIII century, where it's results were poorer, respectively around 60 and 30 %.
-The SimpleHTR read lines delievered from Scale-Space program with accuracy around 85%, calucalted with Character Error Rate method (Levenshtein distance).
+The SimpleHTR read lines delivered from Scale-Space program with accuracy around 85%, calculated with Character Error Rate method (Levenshtein distance).

 Below there are output pictures attached: